Vince Morales

-Vince Morales (born November 12, 1990) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+Vince Morales (born November 12, 1990) is an American mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2015, Morales has also competed in Bellator.

 Background

 Morales grew up in Ontario, Oregon and started wrestling while attending Ontario High School.
 Despite going winless in wrestling in his freshman year and halfway through the sophomore year, he ended up becoming a state champion in his senior year.
 Morales attended Boise State University for a spell but dropped out due to family issues.

 Mixed martial arts career

 Early career

 Morales made his MMA debut at featherweight against Joseph Cleveland on May 15, 2015, at FSF - Front Street Fights 5.
 He won the fight via submission with a rear-naked choke in the first round.

 Following his MMA debut, Morales mainly fought within the Idaho regional MMA circuit, competing within organizations such as King of the Cage and Front Street Fights, wherein he held the organization's featherweight title.